Beginner's FAQ's (Frequently Asked Questions)

 My forum recommendations:

 There are several "general" Internet forums out there.
 I'll leave out the manufacturer-specific forums, look for those at groups.io.
-Here's my recommendations and observations:

 This is an interesting story, it used to be GScaleMad, and somehow got out of control, went away and came back with a different name.
 Centered in the UK, it gives an interesting perspective of how it's done there.
 A lot more DCC, and a different set of "best accepted" manufacturers, etc. For example Massoth is big there, but hardly known in the US.
 Likewise ESU, and of course LGB stuff.
-A nice group of guys, but be careful, American "wit" does not always translate.
-More and more Americans are joining.
-Unfortunately some make America look stupid, but that's ok, since most Europeans already think people from the US are all screwed up ha ha!

-My Large Scale (MLS): http://www.mylargescale.com/
+My Large Scale (MLS):http://www.mylargescale.com/

 This used to be my favorite site, but it was sold to a large company, VerticalScope that has a lot of forums.
 The software changed, and while the old moderators carried over, they have no power, and the new owners are much less interested in fixing things, and a number of things stopped working.
 The "first class" membership and it's advantages basically evaporated.